tmarlok88/wedding-rsvp/README.md

 ## Deployment

+### ReCaptcha support

+Since the Admin page authentication is a simple password and the Guest "authentication" is a URL parameter, it is a good idea to protect them from brute-forcing.

+This can be done, by using ReCAPTCHA.

+The first step is to register a v2 ReCAPTCHA here: <https://www.google.com/recaptcha/admin>
+You have to list the domain names of the deployment (it can be changed later).

+The next step is to register these environment variables (before deploy)

+* USE_RECAPTCHA_FOR_ADMIN - If you'd like to enable captcha for admin login
+* USE_RECAPTCHA_FOR_GUEST - If you'd like to usa a captcha for the guest page (highly recommended)
+* RECAPTCHA_PUBLIC_KEY = The public key provided by google after the registration
+* RECAPTCHA_PRIVATE_KEY = The private key provided by google after the registration

 ### Secret management

 We don't use any particular secret store for the sake of simplicity, but in order to avoid hard-coding a secret